james-stevens/auto-skew-elle/api.md

 - `join` - Object, Has the properties `table` and `column` and specified the column in another table this column can be joined to
 - `serial` - Boolean, True if this field is of MySQL type `AUTO_INCREMENT`

 `size` is present for most types, but not all.
-For exmaple, it is not present for type `datetime`.
+For example, it is not present for type `datetime`.

 Here's an example